 But the difference to me is that I shared these feelings and thoughts as a practice for the new skills I was developing to change all of that.
-Sometimes you have to dig around in the pain to find the triggers (hate that word!) which cause the negative self talk.
+Sometimes you have to dig around in the pain to find the triggers (hate that word!) which cause the negative self-talk.
 Being able to identify who or what put those nasty voices in my head was something I had to do in order to discredit them and reframe.

-It was about owning myself, my emotions and continuing my evolution into an auto regulating and auto enhancing being.
+It was about owning myself, my emotions and continuing my evolution into an auto-regulating and auto enhancing being.

-As Mike has noted, we’re nothing more than walking hardware with thinking software and that software can be written and rewritten.
+We’re nothing more than walking hardware with thinking software and that software can be written and rewritten.
 It was as if until now my internal software was open source code that could be edited by third parties just by telling me things over and over again.
 Taking ownership of that software editing and closing the firewall to the outside was my biggest take away from therapy.
 I’ve become more independent and less judgmental of myself in the process.

 Therapy isn’t just for housewives and crazy people.

-Therapy, when done the right way, can be precisely what the auto regulating individualist male needs in his life in order to make progress.
+Therapy, when done the right way, can be precisely what the auto-regulating individualist male needs in his life in order to make progress.
 Find someone you can relate to, create a plan, learn real tools, practice putting those into use, and use your insurance to make it as cheap as possible.